openmc-dev/openmc/docs/source/methods/random_ray.rst

   where areas with low physical neutron flux need to be resolved.
-While MC uncertainty can be greatly improved with variance reduction techniques, they add some user complexity, and weight windows can often be expensive to generate via MC transport alone (e.g., MAGIC).
-The random ray solver may be used in future versions of OpenMC as a fast way to generate weight windows for subsequent usage by the MC solver in OpenMC.
+While MC uncertainty can be greatly improved with variance reduction techniques, they add some user complexity, and weight windows can often be expensive to generate via MC transport alone (e.g., via the `MAGIC method
+  <https://doi.org/10.1016/j.fusengdes.2011.01.059>`_).
+The random ray solver
+  may be used in future versions of OpenMC as a fast way to generate weight windows for subsequent usage by the MC solver in OpenMC.

-* In practical implementation terms, random ray is mechanically very similar to how Monte Carlo works, in terms of the process of ray tracing on CSG geometry and handling stochastic convergence, etc. In the original 1972 paper by Askew that introduces MOC (which random ray is a variant of), he stated:
+* In practical implementation terms, random ray is mechanically very similar to how Monte Carlo works, in terms of the process of ray tracing on constructive solid geometry (CSG) and handling stochastic convergence, etc. In the original 1972 paper by Askew that introduces MOC (which random ray is a variant of), he
+  stated:

     .. epigraph::